eveneeds/sample-rails-apps/custom_model_classes/README.markdown

 Use a class other than ActiveRecord as your model backend.
 This particular system, YamlRecord, stores stuff as YAML in db/[model name].yml.
 You can adapt this system to use text files, csv files - basically anything you can parse - as your data storage.

-# TODO when running the app
+# TODO before running the app

 * Rename or move db/posts_sample.yml to db/posts.yml